 Related: Coronavirus Pandemic: Why Knowing Your HIV Status Could save Your Life

 As for electronic cigarettes, which also provide nicotine, it is still too early for researchers to make a statement.
 Apart from the coronavirus epidemic, its health consequences remain controversial.
 Although many studies have shown that electronic cigarettes have helped a large number of smokers quit, in a report published in July 2019, the WHO stated that “the long-term effects of electronic nicotine inhalers remain unknown” and warns in particular of the risk of respiratory irritation.
-In addition, cigarette smoke and vapers vapor remain potential vectors for COVID 19: they may contain virus particles that can be inhaled by those around.
+In addition, cigarette smoke and electronic cigarette vapor remain potential vectors for COVID-19: they may contain virus particles that can be inhaled by those around.

 What are the clinical studies on nicotine?